JJWTimmer/DIMITRI/README.md

-JEDI
+DIMITRI
 ====

-Jaspers Extensible Derric Implementation
+Derric In Modular Implementation To Research Ideas